OctopusDeploy/docs/src/shared-content/octopus-recommendations/configure-project/project-configure.include.md

 A project can reference 0 to N number of library sets.
 Variable naming is significant.
 A good practice is to use a Namespace style syntax on naming, `[LibrarySetName].[ComponentName].[SubName]`.
 Project variables can then be called `[Project].[ComponentName].[SubName]`.
 Using detailed names allow you to distinguish project variables from library set variables when viewing project steps, and task log output.
 :::

-It's also good to have a couple of other library variable sets to handle some non-project specific values.
+It's also good to have a couple of other variable sets to handle some non-project specific values.
 For example, a global library set that stores any infrastructure as code (or IaC) variables.
 The same naming convention applies as the project-specific variable set, for example, replacing **OctoFx** with **Global**.

 :::figure
 ![]/docs/shared-content/octopus-recommendations/configure-project/images/projectconfiguration-globalvariables.png)